Mr. Monk and the Man Who Shot Santa Claus: Plot

-Natalie Teeger (Traylor Howard) is fighting traffic to get Adrian Monk (Tony Shalhoub) to his appointment with his psychiatrist, Dr. Kroger (Stanley Kamel).
-Monk says he hates to miss his sessions.
-Natalie confides to her daughter Julie (Emmy Clarke) that Monk's wife, Trudy, died in December ten years ago.
-They come to a dead stop when retired parole officer, Michael Kenworthy (Randle Mell), in a Santa Claus outfit, showers toys on the street from a roof.
+Natalie Teeger is fighting traffic to get Adrian Monk to his appointment with his psychiatrist, Dr. Kroger.
+They are at a dead stop.
+Monk says he hates Christmas.
+Natalie confides to her daughter Julie that Monk's wife, Trudy, died in December ten years ago.
+A retired parole officer in a Santa Claus outfit, Michael Kenworthy, tosses toys to passers-by from a roof.
 Furious, Monk heads up, and Natalie and Julie hear shots.
 On the roof, they see Monk holding a gun, and Kenworthy shot.
-Captain Stottlemeyer (Ted Levine) and Lieutenant Disher (Jason Gray-Stanford) arrest Monk.
+Captain Stottlemeyer and Lieutenant Disher arrest Monk.
 Monk says that Kenworthy is the owner of the gun, and he shot him in self-defense, but Kenworthy denies this, saying Monk attacked him.

-In another part of the city, reporter Brandy Barber (Gina Philips) dubs Monk as "The Man Who Shot Santa Claus" in a broadcast, and he and Natalie start to get harassed everywhere they go.
-Meanwhile, Stottlemeyer and Disher interrogate Kenworthy about his conversations with his ex-cons, but Kenworthy soon kicks them out.
-That night, Alice Dubois (Dorothy Constantine), a MacMillan Museum employee, is killed by Kenworthy.
-The next day, Kenworthy plans with his crew of ex-cons to execute a burglary at the MacMillan Museum.
+Reporter Brandy Barber dubs Monk as "The Man Who Shot Santa Claus" in a broadcast, and he and Natalie are harassed everywhere they go.
+Meanwhile, Stottlemeyer and Disher interrogate Kenworthy about his meetings with ex-cons, but Kenworthy kicks them out.
+That night, Alice Dubois, a MacMillan Museum employee, is killed by Kenworthy.

-In session with Dr. Kroger, Monk remembers details of the shooting.
+In session with Dr. Kroger, Monk remembers one Christmas, his father gave him a single walkie-talkie and explained that Monk had no use for a second one because he has no friends.
+This makes Monk realize that a lone walkie-talkie in Kenworthy's bag could not have been one of his gifts.
 Monk and Natalie return to the roof where the shooting took place.
-Monk remembers that there was a walkie-talkie in Kenworthy's bag.
-He explains that Kenworthy contacted his ex-cons to carry out a heist of the museum, with Kenworthy acting as the diversion, dropping toys to stop traffic.
+He explains that Kenworthy contacted his ex-cons to carry out a heist of the MacMillan Museum, with Kenworthy acting as the diversion, dropping toys to stop traffic.
 However, the robbery was ruined when Kenworthy was shot.
-That day was chosen for the heist because one of Kenworthy's accomplices, Carl, was on duty in the museum at the time.
-As Carl realized his hours were not good to carry out a second heist, Kenworthy killed Dubois, so Carl could fill in for her.
+That day was chosen for the heist because one of Kenworthy's accomplices, Carl, was on duty in the museum.
+As Carl's hours were not good to carry out a second heist, Kenworthy killed Dubois, so Carl could fill in for her.

-Hearing car horns, Natalie looks down and sees a truck stopped in the intersection.
-When she also sees Kenworthy, they realize the second heist is in progress.
+Natalie looks down and sees a trucker with a walkie-talkie stopped in the intersection.
+They realize the second heist is in progress.
 Monk races downstairs, instructing Natalie to call the police.
-Kenworthy is about to leave with the museum's diamond when Monk runs towards him.
-Brandy also chases them.
 Monk pursues Kenworthy until Monk knocks him unconscious.
-Kenworthy and his accomplices are arrested, and the diamond is recovered.
-Brandy immediately goes on television, praising Monk as "The Man Who Saved Christmas."
+Kenworthy and his accomplices are arrested, and the museum exhibit "the Star of Bethlehem" is recovered.
+Barber goes on television, praising Monk as "The Man Who Saved Christmas."
 Natalie and Julie spend Christmas Eve at his apartment, and coax Monk to smile for a group photograph.